Stadium of Light: Transport

 Sunderland railway station is connected to London King's Cross by occasional direct services run by the Open Access operator Grand Central.
 The station is near the stadium.
 The St Peter's and Stadium of Light Metro stations were built as part of the Sunderland extension.
 Both are quite near the stadium, though ironically St. Peter's is nearer to the stadium than the Stadium of Light station.
 The Metro was extended into Sunderland in 2002.
-A park and ride system is available on match days to allow spectators to park away from the stadium, and a new footbridge has been proposed to link the stadium to the south bank of the river as part of the stadium park regeneration project.
+A park and ride system is available on match days to allow spectators to park away from the stadium, and a new footbridge has been built to link the stadium to the south bank of the river as part of the stadium park regeneration project.